Skip to main content

 ParameterTypeDescription

 sequenceSequenceVarA sequence variable to constrain.
-The sequence is formed by set of interval variables.
+The sequence is formed by a set of interval variables.

 transitions?number[][]A 2D array of minimum transition times between the intervals.